augustinh22/msc_markdown/source/02_Theory.md

 The \ac{GHSL} built-up layer is based on analysis of Landsat imagery from 1975 until 2013-2014 [@pesaresiOperatingProcedureProduction2016].

-In the scope of the \ac{EC} \ac{FP7} project, \ac{G-SEXTANT}, [@tiedeAutomaticPostclassificationLand2014] demonstrated an automatic post-classification land cover change detection method based on Landsat imagery, focusing on changes in agricultural areas in at the Syrian-Turkish border as a potential indicator for livelihood security and ultimately regional stability in areas where the regional climate mandates irrigation to support crops.
+In the scope of the \ac{EC} \ac{FP7} project, \ac{G-SEXTANT}, [@tiedeAutomaticPostclassificationLand2014] demonstrated a fully automated, parameter-free post-classification land cover change detection method based on a Landsat time-series.
+The focus was on changes to agricultural areas at the Syrian-Turkish border as a potential indicator for livelihood security, conflict-related changes or regional stability in areas where the regional climate mandates irrigation to support crops.
+The thesis being presented here utilises the same data preparation for the land cover change detection used by [@tiedeAutomaticPostclassificationLand2014], including the prior-knowledge-based classification, and transfers it to Sentinel-2 imagery.

+Two additional studies have used the same prior-knowledge-based classification to detect or characterise changes to land cover. [@langerLongtermMonitoringEnvironmental2015employ] also used the same method on multi-temporal Landsat scenes from 1994 until 2015 as input to an object-based, post-classification change comparison.
+This analysis was used to characterise environmental changes occurring around a refugee camp. [@hagenlocherEarthObservationbasedApproach2015] used the technology to support semi-automated classification of refugee and \ac{IDP} camps using \ac{VHR} and Landsat data.

+ImageQuerying -- parameter free and fully automated workflows [@tiedeIMAGEQUERYINGEARTHOBSERVATION]

 ## Relevant data cube implementations